Comcast sees growth from NBCUniversal stronger than anticipated

-(Reuters) - Stronger-than-expected growth in NBCUniversal’s entertainment unit gave Comcast Corp (CMCSA.O) the impetus to buy the rest of the company from General Electric Co (GE.N) two years earlier than expected.
+Feb 13 (Reuters) - Stronger-than-expected growth in NBCUniversal’s entertainment unit gave Comcast Corp the impetus to buy the rest of the company from General Electric Co two years earlier than expected.

 ”NBCUniversal’s 2012 results highlight in particular the improving performance of our broadcast businesses,“ Comcast Chairman and Chief Executive Brian Roberts said in a call with analysts. ”NBC’s prime time performance this fall has been improving.